TryGhost/migrate/packages/mg-ghost-api/README.md

 # Migrate Ghost API

-Export content from an existing Ghost instillation using the [Admin API](https://ghost.org/docs/api/v2/admin/), and generate a `zip` file you can import in another Ghost instillation.
+Export content from an existing Ghost installation using the [Admin API](https://ghost.org/docs/api/v2/admin/), and generate a `zip` file you can import in another Ghost installation.

 ## Install